ARM-software/LLVM-embedded-toolchain-for-Arm/README.md

 ## License

 Content of this repository is licensed under Apache-2.0.
-See LICENSE.txt
+See ``LICENSE.txt``.

+The resulting binaries are covered under their respective open source licenses, see component links above.

 ## Contributions and Pull Requests